product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 </figure>

 **Why**
 -   Why are we building it?
-It is worth building for?
+Is it worth building for?
 -   Why is it useful for our users, for our merchant partners, for us?
 -   Why build right now?
 Why not before or later?

 **What**
--   What’s are we trying to achieve?
+-   What are we trying to achieve?
 -   What does success for the platform look like?
 What’s our north star?
 -   What are the constraints under which we need to operate (resource, time, cost etc.)?